 VirtualBox is an open-source and free hosted hypervisor by Oracle for x86 virtualization.
 This feature-rich product works on Windows, Linux, macOS, OpenSolaris, and Solaris.
-It lets you create and manage virtual desktops easily and use Guest Additions drivers to improve performance, which is useful for work involving lots of graphics.
+It lets you easily create and manage virtual desktops and use Guest Additions drivers to improve performance, which is useful for work involving lots of graphics.

-Furthermore, you can configure VMs effortlessly, run them across various platforms, and enjoy features like snapshots, shared clipboards/folders, and seamless mode to run multiple types of apps.
+Furthermore, you can configure VMs effortlessly, run them across various platforms, and enjoy features like snapshots, shared clipboards/folders, and a seamless mode to run multiple types of apps.
 In addition, leverage command-line interaction, nested paging, public API to control VMs, teleportation, and more.

 VDI solutions empower organizations of all sizes to enable a robust remote workforce, scale computing easily, save resources, and avail of many benefits.
 Choose the best VDI solution for your business based on your requirements, business scale, and budget.